 Siena attractions include Gothic architecture, a grand Cathedral and one of the most impressive squares in Italy.
 Siena is one of the jewels in Tuscany’s crown.

-Siena is one of the most famous sights in Italy, imbued with a uniquely Medieval atmosphere.
+Siena , located in central Tuscany, is one of the most famous sights in Italy, imbued with a uniquely Medieval atmosphere.
 The whole historic centre is a UNESCO site, and with good reason: its impressive red stone palazzi, plentiful churches and scenic squares are very well preserved, and make the city a delight to visit.

 Piazza del Campo is well-known for the horse race “Il Palio” that happens twice a year during summer.
 The square is surrounded on all sides by some of the most spectacular Gothic architecture in Europe.
 And it’s the perfect place to sit and soak up the atmosphere.

 The other focal point of the city is the town’s Gothic Cathedral.
 This contains some of Tuscany’s most talked about treasures: the Gothic pulpit by Andrea Pisano, an intricate marble pavement, and the stunning Piccolomini Library decorated with frescoes by Pinturicchio.